 Now the fun begins!

 I think these designs can work in all homes by choosing cushions to compliment your sofa or a throw to brighten up a dull living room corner.
-Wilderie is a fantastical collection which incorporates Emma’s travels from Africa to America.
+Wilderie Collection is a fantastical print assortment which incorporates Emma’s travels from Africa to America.
 It cleverly mixes nature with fantasy and fairytales and I really believe there is something for everyone in this collection.

 Emma sitting resplendently amongst her creations.